Complete Tiny House Buyer's Guide 2026

 Know Your Lifestyle Needs

-• How many people will live here?
+Occupants: How many people will live here full-time?

 Location Preferences

 This is the most important step that many buyers skip.
 Legal requirements determine where you can place your tiny house and what type you can buy.
+Research zoning laws BEFORE you buy a tiny house or land.

 Key Legal Considerations

-Minimum dwelling size: Many areas require homes to be at least 600-1,000 sq ft
+• Minimum dwelling size: Many areas require 600 to 1,000 sq ft

-Foundation requirements: Some places mandate permanent foundations
+• Foundation requirements: Some places mandate permanent foundations

-Utility connections: Grid connection may be legally required
+• Utility connections: Grid connection may be legally required

-ADU laws: Accessory Dwelling Unit regulations vary widely
+• ADU laws: Accessory Dwelling Unit regulations vary widely

-Building codes: Must meet local safety and construction standards
+• Building codes: Must meet local safety and construction standards

 Where to Research

-2. Building department: Get permit requirements and building codes
+• Building department: Get permit requirements

-4. HOA rules: Check restrictions if property is in an HOA
+• HOA rules: Check restrictions if applicable

-Complete State-by-State Zoning Guide
+State-by-State Zoning Guide

-Step 3: Finding Locations & Communities
+Step 3: Finding Locations and Communities

 Once you know the legal requirements, you need to find where to actually place your tiny house.
 You have two main options: find your own land or join an established community.